davidatingenuity/onoff/README.md

 object that can be used to access the GPIO.

 The following options are supported:
+- name - A string used instead of gpio<num> when accessing the GPIO
 - debounceTimeout - An unsigned integer specifying a millisecond delay.
 Delays invoking the watch callback for an interrupt generating input GPIO while the input is bouncing.
 The watch callback will not be invoked until the input